Óscar Osorio

 Óscar Osorio Hernández (14 December 1910 – 6 March 1969) ruled as a member of the Revolutionary Council of Government from 14 December 1948 to 14 September 1950.
-He was President of El Salvador from 14 September 1950 until 14 September 1956.
+He served as the 29th President of El Salvador from 14 September 1950 until 14 September 1956.

 Biography

 Osorio was born in the town of Sonsonate, El Salvador, on December 14, 1910.

 He married twice: first with Leticia Rosales, with whom she had three children: Ana Maya, Rhina and Oscar.
 His second wife was Esperanza Llerena and had two children, Cecilia and Humberto.

 His primary education was made in Sonsonate, Santa Ana and San Salvador, and worked in the Captain General Gerardo Barrios Military School in the capital.

 He did his higher education in various national and foreign academies, but mostly 3 years in the War College in Turin, Italy, where he returned to the country in October 1943.

 On 14 December 1948, there was a coup d'état of the "young soldiers" against President Salvador Castaneda Castro.
 Osorio, in the end with the rank of major, was added as a diplomatic mission in El Salvador in Mexico, and was called to lead the provisional government called the Revolutionary Council government, formed by Major Oscar Bolaños and civilians Reynaldo Galindo Pohl and Humberto Costa.

 Under the new constitution of 1950 the presidential elections were held.
 In the elections of that year, he presented himself as a candidate of the Revolutionary Party of Democratic Unification, founded in 1945 and beat the only opposition candidate, Colonel José Menéndez Ascencio, who was presented by the Action Party Renovadora.